RdoubleA/MLprep/README.md

 ### Central Limit Theorem

-Central limit theorem states that if you take an adequate number of samples from a population, regardless of the actual probability distribution of the populations, your sample means will approach a normal distribution.
+Central limit theorem states that if you take an adequate number of samples from a population, regardless of the actual probability distribution of the populations, your sample means will approach a normal distribution, with a mean equivalent to the population mean and standard deviation according to standard deviation of population divided by square root of sample size.
 This means with repeated sampling from a population where the distribution is unknown, which is most real world distributions, we can calculate confidence intervals, conduct hypothesis testing, on the sample mean since it is normally distributed and make inferences about the population.
 This allows us to conduct t-tests with sample means to see if the population mean is nonzero, for example.
 At least 30 samples is considered an adequate number of samples for the means to approach normal distribution.

 ### Measures of Central Tendency